Ford expands Takata driver-side air bag recall in U.S.

 Takata has said that extended exposure to high humidity could cause the inflators to malfunction, causing metal shrapnel to be launched at vehicle occupants when these air bags inflate.

-Honda Motor Co and Mazda Motor Corp have also expanded their driver-side air bag recalls to nationwide in the United States, leaving only BMW AG and Chrysler, a part of Fiat Chrysler Automobiles that have not expanded their actions.
+Honda Motor Co (7267.T) and Mazda Motor Corp (7261.T) have also expanded their driver-side air bag recalls to nationwide in the United States, leaving only BMW AG (BMWG.DE) and Chrysler, a part of Fiat Chrysler Automobiles (FCHA.MI) (FCAU.N) that have not expanded their actions.

 Previously, Ford had recalled about 55,000 vehicles with possibly defective driver-side air bags.
 NHTSA requested the expanded recall after it learned of air bag inflator problems outside of the limited high-humidity areas.